zBreeez3y/IPInfoFromTxt/README.md

 # IPDb2Txt
-A simpel Python 3 script that iterates through IPs and queries them via AbuseIPDB Check Endpoint API.
+A simplen Python 3 script that iterates through IPs and queries them via AbuseIPDB Check Endpoint API.
 This script will also generate an HTML document that will automatically open in a new tab in your default browser once the script completes.

 ## Setup
 - Create an AbuseIPDB account and get an API key